pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPazPap.md

    * External Servers
      Display the PAP configuration and define the policy that is being used on PAP.

-## Build and Test Your Own Policy
+## Building and testing your own policy

 1. Open PAP.
 1. Define a policy.
 1. Select `external` for the Policy Decision Service in Data Console.
-1. In Data Console, go to External Servers -> `pingauthorizepap`, and enter your policy name in the `branch` field.
+1. In Data Console, go to External Servers -> `pingauthorizepap` and enter your policy name in the `branch` field.
 1. Save your changes.
-1. Make a request to the PingAuthorize server again (as you did when testing the default use case):
+1. Make a request to the PingAuthorize server again as you did when testing the default use case:

     ```sh
     curl -k 'https://localhost:7443/pd-rest-api/uid=user.1,ou=people,dc=example,dc=com' \
     --header 'Authorization: Bearer { "active":true,"sub" : "user.1", "clientId":"client1","scope":"ds" }'
     ```

-    Watch the same logs, and you'll see your policy being used.
+    Watch the same logs to see your policy being used.

-    In PAZ-PAP, this will look similar to:
+    In PAZ-PAP, this resembles the following:

     ```sh
     172.20.0.3 - - [20/May/2020:15:27:06 +0000] "POST /api/governance-engine?decision-node=e51688ff-1dc9-4b6c-bb36-8af64d02e9d1&branch=<YOUR POLICY BRANCH NAME HERE> HTTP/1.1" 400 118 "-" "Jersey/2.17 (Apache HttpClient 4.5)" 6